 - TAKE A NAP.
 It is not against the law.

-- BUILD A STRONG SOCIAL NETWORK.
+- BUILD AN ACTIVE SOCIAL NETWORK.
 Support from other people can produce stress relief.